-And, we spent one last evening around the Acropolis, walking from Thiseio to Plaka.
+We spent one last evening around the Acropolis, walking from Thiseio to Plaka.
 Demetri and the boys scampered up the rocks on the hill itself while Papou and I walked the boring way, past the Ancient Agora and up the hill.
 It was a beautiful evening to be out; the humidity was low and the temperature was perfect.
 We had dinner at το Καφενειο, a traditional-with-a-twist taverna we really love.
-Oh, and it’s right next to Papou’s high school, another of our favorite Athens monuments.
+Oh, and it’s right next to Papou’s high school, another favorite Athens monuments.

-A friend of Demetri’s sent him this note that ended like this: “I want to reiterate to you that you did the smartest thing you could do for your family: teaching values, lifetime memories and perspectives outside the rat race.
-I hope you don’t feel you missed any business opportunities – you can always make millions.
+A friend of Demetri’s sent him this note that ended like this: “You that you did the smartest thing you could do for your family: teaching values, lifetime memories and perspectives outside the rat race.
+I hope you don’t feel you missed any business opportunities.
 I’ve had older friends die recently and their millions meant nothing but their family and friends everything.
 Unfortunately, they don’t get that until they hear their doctor say, “Sorry but you have a year to live.”

 That first part — values, memories, perspectives outside home — sums it up.
 Thanks, Jack, for saying it better than we did.